Justine Lindsay Becomes the NFL's First Openly Transgender Cheerleader

-Justine Lindsay becomes the NFL’s first openly transgender cheerleader originally appeared on NBC Sports Washington
+Justine Lindsay becomes the NFL’s first openly transgender cheerleader originally appeared on NBC Sports Chicago

 Justine Lindsay is breaking barriers as the first openly transgender woman on an NFL cheerleading squad.